UPDATE: The application process for the 2023 Summer Legal Internship Program has concluded. Internship recipients will be announced in mid-May.

 The Curtin Justice Fund Legal Internship Program is managed by the ABA Commission on Homelessness and Poverty.
 The Program will pay a $3,500 stipend to three law students who spend the summer months working for a bar association or legal services program designed to prevent homelessness or assist homeless or indigent clients or their advocates.
 The Legal Internship Program will provide much-needed legal assistance to organizations serving the under-represented, and give students direct experience in a public interest forum.
 In this way it aims to help homeless clients and to encourage careers in the law that further the goals of social justice.

 The John J. Curtin, Jr. Justice Fund, a permanent endowment in the American Bar Association Fund for Justice and Education, was created to honor Jack Curtin, ABA President (1990-91).
 In acknowledgment of his outstanding achievements and the affection ABA members and staff have for him, Jack's ABA colleagues collected over $100,000 within a year of his leaving office to establish the fund.
 Jack's long-standing dedication to social justice and civil rights issues led the ABA Board of governors to approve of the use of the funds to provide stipends for law students working to help homeless and indigent people.

-The ideal intern will have a demonstrated interest in public interest law and experience working with low-income individuals or on the issues they face.
+The ideal fellow will have a demonstrated interest in public interest law and experience working with low-income individuals or on the issues they face.
 All law students are eligible, and first year law students are encouraged to apply.
 The intern must commit no less than eight continuous weeks between May 1 and September 1 to their chosen program.